fbradyirl/fbradyirl_archive.github.io/_posts/2018-01-19-install-apple-carplay-android-auto-on-your-hyundai-i40-software-upgrade.md

 - A USB Stick (1GB or more will do).
 Formatted for FAT32.
 - A ballpoint pen.
 - A PC to download the firmware.
+- The current version of software on your vehicle.
+	- To find this out, on your car touchscreen, go to `All Menus`>`System Info`(scroll to the bottom to see that) and then take note of the **"S/W ver."** field.
+	- The version should begin with `ST.XXXX.`
+    - Note the letters after `ST.`
+    - That will determine which folder you want to use in step 4 below...

 ## System Update Procedure